Are you a creative entrepreneur? Read about some of my favorite books that provide valuable guidance, tips and motivation for creative entrepreneurs.

 Up until I read this book, I had never read a book by Dave Ramsey.
 But after reading this book, I can understand why people want to work for his business.
 Ramsey shares lessons he learned from building his business and leadership qualities needed to succeed.
 Good businesses thrive because of good leadership and this book teaches you how to balance and navigate being a leader and an entrepreneur.

 Tribes by Seth Godin

 Tribes are incredibly powerful.
 Without my tribe, I know that I would not be where I am today.
 Building a creative business is difficult and nearly impossible without the support of tribes.
 The book focuses on leadership, social change and how successful businesses create a movement.
 Many of the topics addressed in this book are the key to good marketing or leadership by creative entrepreneurs.

 Even if I wasn’t a creative entrepreneur, I would love this book.
 I’m also a fan of Tim Ferriss’s other books, including The 4-Hour Workweek which I also highly recommend for creative entrepreneurs.
 Through the course of interviews with top performers, Ferriss and his readers walk away with valuable and practical tools to implement in their own lives.
 I’ve started journaling, meditating and reading more thanks to Tim Ferriss and the wealth of knowledge gained from this book.

 What are your favorite books for creative entrepreneurs?
 I’m always looking for more books to inspire, motivate and educate.

 Tell me about your favorite books for creative entrepreneurs in the comments below.

-This post may contain affiliate links.
-Please refer to our policies and terms for more info.
+This post contains affiliate links.
+Please refer to our privacy policies and terms for more info.